docsforadobe/after-effects-expression-reference/docs/camera.md

 Returns the zoom values of a camera in pixels.

-Here’s an expression for the Scale property of a layer that maintains the relative size of the layer in frame while changing the z position (depth) of a layer or the Zoom value of a camera:
+Here's an expression for the Scale property of a layer that maintains the relative size of the layer in frame while changing the z position (depth) of a layer or the Zoom value of a camera:

 ```default
 cam = thisComp.activeCamera;